 Career adaptability is the ability of individuals to adapt to changes in career conditions and plan their future career development.
 According to Savickas & Porfeli (2012), this includes readiness to face predictable tasks and adjustments to unpredictable situations due to changes in work conditions.
 Career adaptability reflects attitudes, competencies, and behaviors that help individuals manage current and future career challenges (Savickas, 1997).
+There are four leading indicators of career adaptability:

-It involves concern, which is the care for the future and readiness to plan and prepare for a career; control, referring to individuals' ability to manage themselves, regulate career development, and recognize personal responsibility in shaping their career paths; curiosity, which is the ability to explore various career options and opportunities in the professional environment; and confidence, meaning individuals' belief in their ability to overcome obstacles and realize their career goals (Savickas & Porfeli, 2012).
+- Concern: Concern for the future and readiness to plan and prepare for a career (Savickas & Porfeli, 2012). - Control: Individuals' ability to manage themselves, regulate career development, and recognize personal responsibility in shaping their career paths (Savickas & Porfeli, 2012). - c.
+Curiosity: Ability to explore various career options and opportunities in the professional environment (Savickas & Porfeli, 2012). - d.
+4. Confidence: Individuals' belief in their ability to overcome obstacles and realize their career goals (Savickas & Porfeli, 2012).

 Factors that influence career adaptability include age, gender, work experience, family, educational institutions, and socioeconomic status.
 Individuals with relevant work experience and family support tend to be more prepared for change and plan their careers more maturely.